-Fund for Shared Insight believes that foundations and nonprofits are more impactful and effective when they regularly and deeply listen to the people and communities who are most affected by the systems and structures philanthropy is seeking to change.
-Our funder collaborative is committed to the kind of listening and learning that values lived expertise and advances equity.
-We believe that those who have been the most harmed by the systems and structures we are seeking to impact have the greatest insight into how to bring about lasting, meaningful change that can improve lives in ways people define for themselves.
+Fund for Shared Insight believes that foundations and nonprofits are more impactful and effective when they regularly and deeply listen to the people and communities most affected by the systems and structures philanthropy is seeking to change.
+Our funder collaborative is committed to the kind of listening and learning that values lived experience and advances equity.
+And we believe that engaging and partnering with individuals and communities can lead to lasting, meaningful change, improving lives in ways people define for themselves.

-We've created this menu as a resource to help foundations think systematically about how to promote listening and feedback across the many dimensions of their work.
+We've created this menu as a resource to help foundations think systematically about how to promote listening, feedback, and participation across the many dimensions of their work.
 Examples are drawn from inside and outside our network of funders and draw heavily from a report we recommend you read: "Bridging the Gap: A Review of Foundation Listening Practices," by the consulting firm Ekouté.
 We also encourage further exploration of resources that advance listening, including our three-step toolkit designed for funder collaboratives.

-As you peruse this menu, please consider how your own funding and operations practices and the values you demonstrate either support or create barriers to listening.
+As you peruse this menu, please consider how your own funding practices, operations, and demonstrated values either support or create barriers to listening and participation.
 It's also critical to consider whether you are willing and able to make changes in response to the feedback you gather, improving your own practices in service of equity.
+To promote learning and buy-in around these ideas, it might be useful to start with learning sessions with staff to introduce and share examples of the range of listening practices from both inside and outside your foundation.